 Table 2: Typical ranges of half-cell potentials of rebar in concrete (adapted from RILEM TC-154, 2003)

 |Conditions||Potential values (mV/CSE*)|

 |Wet, chloride contaminated concrete||-600 to -400|

 |Dry concrete||0 to +200|

 In addition, half-cell measurement is considered to be a zonal measurement as it will take an average potential measurement of the surroundings.
 An example is illustrated in Figure 3, where the measured potential will show sort of an average over a certain distance and where the actual location of the corroded bar can be challenging to distinguish, even with corrosion potential mapping.

 Nevertheless, this technique is being widely used since it is the only corrosion monitoring technique standardized by ASTM.
+Giatec’s XCell™ device uses a silver/silver chloride electrode, making this NDT device more stable and accurate than those half-cell devices which use a copper/copper sulfate electrode.
 It can be very useful in doing a quick assessment and identifying the regions where there might be a relatively higher corrosion activity.
-It remains that the corrosion potential technique's output is qualitative as it provides information only on the chance of corrosion activity, not quantitative information such as the rate at which the rebar is corroding; this is more useful information when it comes to determining the plan of action for repair or corrosion mitigation.
+It remains that the corrosion potential technique’s output is qualitative as it provides information only on the chance of corrosion activity, not quantitative information such as the rate at which the rebar is corroding; this is more useful information when it comes to determining the plan of action for repair or corrosion mitigation.

 **Editor’s Note: This post was originally published in May 2018 and has been updated for accuracy and comprehensiveness